 Because, on the one hand, evaporated milk is used instead of normal milk (not to be mistaken with sweetened condensed milk), and on the other hand, the chopped nuts prevent the whole thing from becoming a hard block of ice.
 The evaporated milk is quite handy for certain ice cream recipes because it is less liquid than normal milk and thus less water crystals form during freezing.

-The recipe is really easy: the chopped nuts are roasted, mixed with maple syrup, whipping cream and unsweetened evaporated milk.
+The recipe is really easy: chop nuts, roast min pan, add maple syrup, whipping cream and unsweetened evaporated milk.

-If you are lazy, the recipe will work without roasting too, but then the taste will be slightly different and the ingredients will not mix that well.
-But also tasted really good!
+If you are lazy, the recipe will work out without roasting too, but then the taste will be slightly different and the ingredients will not mix that well.
+But also tastes really good!

 You may also be interested in:

 Save the walnut ice cream recipe for later on Pinterest :